eyamrog/wordpress/README.md

 - Prepare WordPress AMIs and enable URL Rewrite in the HTTP Server to redirect media requests to the CloudFront Distribution

 Deploy the CloudFormation Stacks in this order:
 - WebCFD: CloudFront Stack.
-Take note of the Distribution DNS Name for configuring the .htaccess file
+Take note of the Distribution DNS Name for configuring the .htaccess file.
+Update the S3 Media Bucket with the policy in "wpmediabucketpolicy.json"
 - WebVPC: VPC Stack
 - WebSG: Security Group Stack
 - WebRDS: RDS Instance Stack